dekuNukem/traffic-cone-film-scanning/README.md

 ## So What's the Catch?

-While I was able to achieve excellent results, there are a few things to keep in mind.
+While TCFS can achieve excellent results, there are a few things to keep in mind.

 #### DIY Needed